- The importance of collaboration

-7 ways to manage a remote customer service team
+- How to unite your remote customer service team

-Employees who can control where and when they work are more productive and have a better work-life balance compared to those who do not, according to new research by Pennsylvania State University.
+For example, employees who work remotely are more productive and have a better work-life balance compared to those who do not, according to new research by Pennsylvania State University.
+While 56% of businesses believe that remote working improves productivity.

-For customer service teams in particular, remote working allows staff to get through 13% more calls each day according to a study by Quarterly Journal of Economics.
+For customer service teams in particular, remote working allows staff to get through 13% more requests each day according to a study by Quarterly Journal of Economics.

 Let's get started.